filecoin-project/specs/content/systems/filecoin_vm/_index.md

 # Virtual Machine

 An Actor in the Filecoin Blockchain is the equivalent of the smart contract in the Ethereum Virtual Machine.
-Actors carry the logic needed in order to submit transactions, proofs and blocks, among other things, to the Filecoin blockchain.
-Every actor is identified by a unique address.

 The Filecoin Virtual Machine (VM) is the system component that is in charge of execution of all actors code.
 Execution of actors on the Filecoin VM (i.e., on-chain executions) incur a gas cost.